American Cocker Spaniel: Appearance

 The American Cocker Spaniel is the smallest dog recognized by the American Kennel Club as a sporting dog, being on average between 13.5 and 15.5 in high at the withers.
 It is a dog of normal proportions, with medium long silky fur on the body and ears, hanging down on the legs and belly (known as feathering).
-The head has an upturned nose and the ears hang down.
+The ears hang down.
 The breed standard states that size over 15.5 in inches for males and 14.5 in for females is a disqualification at conformation shows.
 American Cocker Spaniels weigh around 24 to 30 lb on average, with females of the breed usually weighing slightly less than the males.

 The head of an American Cocker Spaniel makes the breed immediately recognizable, with the rounded dome of the skull, well-pronounced stop, and a square shaped lip.
 The drop ears are long, low set, with long silky fur, and the eyes are dark, large, and rounded.
 The nose can be black or brown depending on the color of the breed.

-The coat of the breed come in a variety of shades with the colors being separated into three main groups: black/black and tan, any solid color other than black (ASCOB), and parti-color.
+The coat of the breed come in a variety of shades with the colors being separated into three main groups: black or black and tan, any solid color other than black (ASCOB), and parti-color.
 The black variety is either all black, or with tan points on the dog's head, the feet and the tail in a pattern called black and tan.
 The group known as ASCOB includes all other solid colors from light cream through to dark red, although some lighter coloring is allowed on the feathering according to standards.
 Parti-colored dogs are white with patches of another color such as black or brown, and includes any roan colored dogs.
 In addition, American Cockers coats can come in a pattern known as merle, which is not recognized by the American Kennel Club.

 American Cockers have rounder eyes, a domed skull, shorter muzzle and more clearly pronounced eyebrows than the English Cockers, whose head is more setter-like.
 In colors, the roan colors are rarer in the American variety than in the English but the shade of buff which is common in the American is not seen in the English breed at all, although there are English Cocker Spaniels which are considered to be a shade of red.
 The English breed is also slightly larger, being between 14.5–15.5 in in height.